 On the other hand, cannabis grown for marijuana can contain more than 20% THC and has been bred to produce little fiber.
 It's cultivated so as not to produce the seeds that diminish the plant's psychoactive potency.

 Uncle Sam doesn't get it yet

 Oddly enough, the U.S. government does not distinguish between these two very different plants grown for completely different purposes.
 Since 1937 it has been illegal to grow any variety of hemp in the U.S., and under current law imported hemp products are subjected to zero-tolerance standards for THC.
-Thirteen states—California, Colorado, Hawaii, Indiana, Kentucky, Maine, Montana, Nebraska, North Dakota, Oregon, Utah, Vermont and West Virginia—now permit industrial hemp cultivation for research and/or commercial purposes.
+Twenty two states now permit industrial hemp cultivation for research and/or commercial purposes.
 But so far, few farms have begun its farming due to resistance from the U.S. Drug Enforcement Administration.